mydea/dev-cards/PLAN.md

 This plan provides a comprehensive roadmap for building a polished, engaging card game while maintaining good software engineering practices and user experience standards.

 // TODO:

-- scroll to top on route changes
 - Get rid of inline styles
 - Responsive styling of cards ??
 - Only start timer when first card is played